lar1nd/lar1evd/README.md

 Currently, the event display does not have the ability to scroll through the entries.
 This will be implemented sometime in the near future.

+### The 2D view

+The event display is interactive, and you should be able to zoom in and out using the scroll wheel of your mouse (or trackpad scrolling).
+You can also use left-click for panning the view.
+To reset the view, right-click and select "View All" from the pop-up menu.

+#### matplotlib backend

+You can also use matplotlib as the backend for the 2D view

+    $ ./matplotlib_view2d.py [path to LArSoft-generated ROOT file] --entry [entry number]

+### The 3D view

+You can use the scroll wheel to zoom in and out, the left-click to rotate the view, and the scroll wheel button (press down and hold) to pan the view (change the center of where the camera is pointed).

 [root]:http://root.cern.ch
 [qt]:https://qt-project.org